 Semester: Students can choose courses from a variety of Arts & Sciences disciplines.
 All students are required to take at least one Chinese culture course and encouraged to take at least one intensive language course.
 Students enroll in 4 courses and receive 16 NU credits.
 The University also organizes special lectures and dinner talks on various subjects for visiting international students.
 An optional four week "Survival Cantonese" language course is available prior to the start of the academic term.
 The cost for this non-credit program (approx. $1,500) is not included in the NU study abroad fee.
 Courses taken abroad may satisfy college and departmental core requirements.
 Students should consult with their advisor to discuss the specific requirements that may be satisfied abroad.

 View Spring 2014 Course Listings, please be sure to select term 2

-Summer II: Students will receive 8 credits by taking two courses, one of which must be a business course for CBA students.
+Summer II: Students will receive 8 credits by taking two courses, one of which must be a business course for DMSB students.

 If you are interested in enrolling in a course not in our database, please send this course for evaluation.